velanb/FIle-Store/README.md

 # File Based Data-Store
 A File based data store where you can add key value pairs which can be retrived later on demand.
+The Default file locaction will be the current user's directory.

 ### Initialization